defipy-devs/uniswappy/README.md

 # UniswapPy
-Uniswap for python

-The purpose of this package is to model behavior for the Uniswap V2 protocol using python
+This package is a python re-factor of the original [Uniswap V2 pairing code](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Pair.sol) and can be utilized for the purpose of analysing and modelling its behavior for DeFi

 To install package:
 ```